Vincom Retail to retain name, new shareholders to boost company growth: AGM

 Their statement was made in the context of the company no longer being a subsidiary of Vingroup, Vietnam’s largest private conglomerate.

-The company’s 2024 Annual General Meeting was a success with all proposals being passed.
+The company’s 2024 AGM was deemed a success with all proposals being passed.

 Vincom Retail JSC's Annual General Meeting of Shareholders, Hanoi, April 23, 2024.
 Photo courtesy of Vincom Retail.